fatihsamur/larashop-api/README.md

 ## This is a simple Ecommerce REST API that have basic CRUD operations of an ecommerce shop.
 ## For installing the application to your local environment:
- clone the repository to your machine open the directory of project and install the dependencies via "composer install" make database connections on .env file make migrations via "php artisan migrate" install Laravel passport via "php artisan passport:install"
+ clone the repository to your machine.
+ open the directory of project and install the dependencies via "composer install".
+ make database connections on .env file.
+ make migrations via "php artisan migrate".
+ install Laravel passport via "php artisan passport:install".
- start the application with "php artisan serve"
+ start the application with "php artisan serve".

 # API Documentation
 ## Endpoints: